selab-gatech/AutoRestTest/README.md

 ## Results

-Throughout AutoRestTest's execution, its terminal user interface (TUI) will provide the user with constant updates regarding the current step of the process.
+Throughout AutoRestTest's execution, its command line interface (CLI) will provide the user with constant updates regarding the current step of the process.
 In addition, during request generation, the software will output information related to the amount of time elapsed, the number of successfully processed (2xx) operations, unique server errors (5xx), the time remaining, and the distribution of all status codes.
 After request generation and reinforcement learning is completed, the software will output